WestGrid/ubcSummerSchool2019/amazon.md

 **Level**:

-**Prerequisites**: This is an introductory course, no prior visualization experience is required.
+**Prerequisites**: This is an introductory course, no prior experience is required.

 **Laptop software**: